ucsb-cs24/w25/labs/bomber/README.md

 - The autograder will compile your `main.cpp` file and all other `.cpp` files in the `labs/bomber` directory whose names start with capital letters.
 So you can organize your code as you see fit.
+- The constructor and error test cases use the `tnt-101.txt` map.